-Henry S. Salt Foundation
+Henry Salt Foundation

-Henry Salt was a tireless campaigner and social reformer, renowned for his pioneering advocacy of animal rights and vegetarianism.
+Henry S. Salt was a tireless campaigner and social reformer, renowned for his pioneering advocacy of animal rights and vegetarianism.
 A prolific writer, he gained acclaim for his literary criticism, especially his biographies of Percy Bysshe Shelley and Henry David Thoreau.

 Salt authored the influential book Animals’ Rights Considered in Relation to Social Progress, which Peter Singer hails as the best work on the subject from the 18th and 19th centuries.
 Beyond his contributions to animal rights, he was a respected literary critic, biographer, classical scholar, and naturalist.
 Notably, he introduced Gandhi to the seminal works of Thoreau.